 Hello there!
 Are you looking for a place to stay in Brazil?
 Perhaps in Rio de Janeiro?
 Our Dica today will show you how to Rent in Brazil.
 You’ll learn about the process itself and tips about how to do it properly.
 If you lived in Brazil, would you look for the apartments for rent in Rio de Janeiro monthly or annually?
 Do you think rent in Rio de Janeiro is cheap or expensive?
 Do you think you can get a discount if you have a long-term rental?
 Are there any dangers into looking for cheap apartments to rent in Brazil?
 Well, we will answer these and other questions you might have.
 You will get to know a lot of different vocabulary today, so pay attention and be ready!

-Rent in Brazil
+How to Rent in Brazil

-What do you need to Rent in Brazil
+What do you Need to Rent in Brazil?

-Guarantees when renting an apartment
+Guarantees when Renting an Apartment